 CPT is a recipient of a Google Ads Grant which allows free access to the nonprofit edition of Google's advertising program and enables CPT to reach out directly to their target audience.
-Based on Google's estimates, the value of these advertising credits, which began in June 2016, amounted to \$15,000 and \$60,000 in fiscal 2018 and 2017, respectively, and are recognized as offsetting revenue and expense in the Statements of Activities.
+Based on Google's estimates, the value of these advertising credits amounted to less than \$1,000 and \$15,000 in fiscal 2019 and 2018, respectively, and are recognized as offsetting revenue and expense in the statements of activities.